 In 1927, a totem pole honoring the Potawatomi as the early inhabitants of Door County was dedicated in Peninsula State Park.
-Chief Kahquados presided over the two-day long event which included ceremonial singing, dancing, a bonfire, and athletic events.
+Chief Kahquados (who, at the time, many white people regarded as the “Last Hereditary Chief of the Potawatomi”) presided over the two-day long event which included ceremonial singing, dancing, a bonfire, and athletic events.

-After an extended illness, Chief Kahquados passed away on Thanksgiving Day in 1930 at the home of William Towa, near Wabeno, Wisconsin.
-Sadly, while he counted many influential people among his friends and acquaintances, in his last days Chief Kahquados lived in poverty, subsisting on a mere $10 per month government allowance.
+In his later years, Simon moved to Blackwell.
+After an extended illness, he died on Thanksgiving Day 1930 at the age of 79 at the home of William Tahwa near Wabeno.
+Sadly, while he counted many influential people among his friends and acquaintances, he spent his final days in poverty, subsisting on a mere $10 per month government allowance.
+His death was reported throughout the state, and the headline, “Last Chief of Potawatomis Dies in Rags” appeared on the front page of the Wisconsin State Journal.

-Prior to his death, Kahquados requested to be buried near his ancestors in Door County.
-The Wisconsin Conservation Commission granted special permission for his request and, through coordination with the Door County Historical Society, Kahquados was interred near the totem pole in Peninsula State Park that he had helped erect a few years earlier.
+Prior to his death, Simon had requested to be buried near his ancestors in Peninsula State Park near Whitefish Bay in Door County.
+Charles E. Broughton, a curator for the Wisconsin Historical Society and editor of Sheboygan Press was given the charge of arranging for Simon’s burial.
+To honor Simon’s final wishes, the Wisconsin Conservation Commission granted special permission for the burial and, through coordination with the Door County Historical Society, Kahquados was interred near the totem pole in Peninsula State Park that he had helped erect a few years earlier.
+(The pole was removed because of deterioration in 2022.)

 An estimated 15,000 people attended the burial of Chief Kahquados, which was held on Memorial Day in 1931.
 The burial had been delayed allowing time for the planning of the elaborate funeral, as well as due to weather concerns.
 A boulder stands as his grave-marker with the following inscription: “This Stone Marks the grave of Simon Onanguisse Kahquados Head Chief of the Potawatomi Indians.
 He was the last descendant of a line of Chiefs who ruled over the Door County Peninsula for many centuries he was born May 18, 1851 and died Nov.
 27, 1930.
 A true and worthy Indian.”